 2. Stay Active in the Secondary

 Richmond has just two wins on the season, but they’re scoring points thanks to their passing game.
 Quarterback Michael Strauss is coming off a 423-yard, two-touchdown game against the James Madison Dukes last week, and that was after a 333-yard game two weeks ago versus Maine.
 The Rams defense will need to mitigate the Spiders’ advantage through the air, even if it’s just a big tipped pass or two.

 3. Reignite the Running Game

 In their first game without Justin Semmes, URI couldn’t get much of anything going on the ground last week.
 That will certainly need to change this week and beyond for the Rams to get back in the win column.
-And it can’t just be from Bentsen; Justin Sebastian and Robbie Delgado will have to sustain a ground attack to keep Rhody versatile on offense.
+And it can’t just be from Bentsen; Justin Sebastian and Robby Delgado will have to sustain a ground attack to keep Rhody versatile on offense.

 4. Get All Receivers Involved

 Onto a strength from last week – URI quarterbacks completed passes to seven different receivers against New Hampshire, putting together one of their best passing performances of the season.
 Robbie Jackson was obviously the star, but Jawaun Wynn, Ross Kim, and Josh Gross all recorded multiple receptions in the Rhode Island loss.
 If Bentsen can spread the ball around again, he could have a big day against the Spiders.